Double Chocolate Thumbprint Cookies

 Semi-sweet chocolate is a type of dark chocolate that contains about 50% sugar.

-Dark chocolate has a bold chocolaty flavor that compliments the flavor of the cookie perfectly!
+Dark chocolate has a bold, chocolaty flavor that perfectly compliments the cookie’s taste!

 Filling the cookies with chocolate